Balancing Plantains in Your Keto Diet Through Effective Timing for Optimal Results

 A stack of ten green bananas displayed outdoors.

 Plantains have a similar calorie content to potatoes though they contain more minerals and vitamins.
-This delicacy is suitable for a gluten free diet but are plantains Keto?
-No.
+This delicacy is suitable for a gluten-free diet, but plantains are not compatible with a keto diet.

 One medium size serving (140g) has 58 grams of carbohydrates.